2nd Regiment of Light Dragoons (United States): Service

-Raid at Mississinewa

 William Henry Harrison ordered Colonel John B. Campbell of the 19th Infantry to lead a force which included Major James Ball's squadron (including Captain Samuel Hopkins's troop) of the 2nd Regiment of Light Dragoons from Fort Greenville, Ohio to attack a cluster of Miami Indian villages on the Mississinewa River.
 On December 17, 1812, Campbell's force attacked and destroyed the principle village.
 The Miami counterattacked before dawn on December 18 and, although Campbell and his soldiers persevered, they suffered ten dead and thirty-eight wounded.
 Campbell retreated to Fort Greenville.
 The expedition suffered the loss of over one hundred horses and more than three hundred men were disabled by frostbite.
 More than one hundred dragoons were temporary or permanent but non-fatal, casualties.

-Fort Meigs

 On April 28, 1813, General Procter and Tecumseh attempted to lure U.S. troops, including Major Ball's re-constituted 2nd Squadron into a battle outside Fort Meigs, Ohio.
-The U.S. forces held their ground inside the fort and the British and Indians broke off the attack.
+The U.S. forces held their ground inside the fort and the British and Indians broke off he attack.

-Battle of Fort George

 The regiment participated in the attack on Fort George, Upper Canada in May 1813.

-Raiding Farms

-On July 6, 1813.
-Two hundred or three hundred American dragoons of the 2nd regiment and American infantry raided farms taking provisions and supplies before withdrawing back to American lines.

-Raid to capture a British Commander

-An American named James Rouse and 2 other American Dragoons of the 2nd Regiment ventured out of fort George around July 9, 1813 to capture a British commander named Captain Jacob A. Ball.
-James Rouse and his 2 fellow dragoons raided the house where captain Ball was staying at.
-Rouse and his dragoons captured Jacob A. Ball and 8 of his fellow British guards.
-James Rouse and his dragoons returned back to Fort George safely with all 9 British prisoners including Captain Ball.

-Ball's Battlefield

-On July 30, 1813.
-Major James Ball and his Dragoons of the 2nd Regiment escorted Colonel Wells to Fort Stephenson to relieve Major Croghan who was about to be besieged by a large combined British-Indian force.
-While the Dragoons were continuing to travel on the road, they are ambushed by British-allied Indians.
-Major Ball ordered his dragoons to charge and the Dragoons charged with their sabres killing 17 Indian warriors.
-The Indians retreated leaving the American Dragoons the victors on the field.
-The American Dragoons suffered none killed or wounded.

-Battle of the Thames

 On September 27, 1813, Ball and his dragoons, although dismounted, accompanied Harrison on his invasion of Canada at Amherstburg.
 The squadron captured a bridge over the Aux Canards River.